 Actions Taken

-User report: “Results are out but LINE is unresponsive for existing members.”
-Cloud Run logs showed no LINE sending-related errors, meaning sending wasn’t triggered at all.
+Users reported, “Results are out, but LINE is unresponsive for existing members.”
+Cloud Run logs showed no errors related to LINE transmission, indicating that the sending process wasn’t even triggered.

-Tracing the cause, the premium reading API call in index.html (LP) was missing the Authorization: Bearer header.
-Even though LINE Login was performed on mypage.html and myspirits_auth_token was saved in localStorage, index.html wasn’t reading it.
+Tracing the cause, the premium appraisal API call on index.html (LP) was missing the Authorization: Bearer header.
+Even though users had logged in with LINE on mypage.html and the `myspirits_auth_token` was stored in localStorage, index.html was not reading it.

 Fixes:

-– Applied to fetch for the premium reading API.
+– Applied this to the `fetch` call for the premium appraisal API.

-This meant a “LINE Login → Automatic Carousel Sending” flow was needed, not the traditional “Add LINE Friend Link.”
+This meant a “LINE Login → Automatic Carousel Sending” flow was needed, rather than the traditional “Add LINE Friend Link.”

 Significant changes were made to index.html:

-– Changed CTA button to the LINE green “Receive reading results on LINE.”
+– Changed the CTA button to the LINE green “Receive Appraisal Results via LINE.”

 – Displays “Sent to LINE” upon completion.

-3. User Correction: LINE CTA for free readings is unnecessary
+3. User Correction: LINE CTA Unnecessary for Free Appraisal

-After implementation, user pointed out: “It’s after the main reading, not after free readings, right?
-Free readings can be received multiple times and are already saved?”
+After implementation, users pointed out, “LINE is for full appraisals, not free ones!
+Free appraisals can be received multiple times and are already saved, right?”

-Removed the LINE CTA for free readings (HTML + 4 JS references) entirely, limiting it only to the main reading.
+All LINE CTAs for free appraisals (HTML + 4 JS references) were removed, limiting them only to full appraisals.

-After deploying the above fixes and testing the LINE Push API, the token pointed to the wrong bot: @787oguzk (Inspire – SNS Automation Support App), not MySpirits’ bot @838imbvp.
+After deploying the above fixes and testing the LINE Push API, the token pointed to the `@787oguzk` (Inspire – SNS Automation Support App) bot, not MySpirits’ bot `@838imbvp`.

-It was discovered that the token stored in Secret Manager was the one set for Inspire during the Phase 4 implementation.
+It was discovered that the token stored in Secret Manager was the one configured for Inspire during Phase 4 implementation.

-5. Layer 4: Issuing the correct token → Official Connection
+5. Layer 4: Issue Correct Token → Official Connection

 Received MySpirits’ Channel ID (2008463240) and secret from the user.